Gilsdorf

 Gilsdorf (/de/; Gilsdref) is a small town in the commune of Bettendorf, in north-eastern Luxembourg.
-As of 2024, the town has a population of 1,145.
+As of 2025, the town has a population of 1,154.

-Prince Louis of Luxembourg, the third son of Grand Duke Henri, married at the village church in 2006.
-While it was an unusual choice of venue for the wedding of a Prince of the ruling Grand Ducal family, it is supposed that its relative isolation from the City of Luxembourg proved to be a favourable factor.
-While the approach to media and publicity matters by the Grand Ducal family since the Henri's accession in 2000 has varied markedly, it has been assumed that the presumed desire of the Grand Ducal family to avoid publicity, as far as possible, was a significant reason for the choice of Gilsdorf for the wedding.
+Prince Louis of Luxembourg, the third son of Grand Duke Henri, married his partner Tessy Antony at the village church in 2006, where the pair had baptised their son Gabriel earlier that year.
+While it was an unusual choice of venue for the wedding of a prince of the ruling Grand Ducal family, it is supposed that its relative isolation from Luxembourg City proved to be a favourable factor considering the Grand Ducal family to avoid publicity as far as possible.
+Some speculation also arose concerning the Gilsdorf church's connection to the Charismatic movement.